-(Revised 10-02-2012)
+(Revised 12-06-2016)

 All applicants must pass the Test of Adult Basic Education (TABE) Vocabulary, Mechanics, and Spelling entrance test to be admitted to any of the programs at CCS.
 The minimum acceptable score for commercial truck driver training is 6.
 The minimum acceptable score for commercial bus driver training is 6.
-The minimum acceptable score for commercial bus driver training is 6.
-The minimum acceptable score for training is 6.
-The minimum acceptable score for commercial bus driver training acceptable score for homeland security and investigation training is 6.
+The minimum acceptable score for homeland security and investigation training is 6.
 The minimum acceptable score for auto repair technician: tune-up/emissions is 8.
-The minimum acceptable score for auto repair technician: tune-up/emissions is 8.
-The minimum acceptable score for training is 9.
+The minimum acceptable score for computer numerical control training is 9.

 To qualify for Federal Student Aid, a student must have a High School diploma/GED and be 18 years of age or older.
-Those applicants that do not have a high school diploma or a G.E.D. will be admitted as Ability-To-Benefit (ATB) students.
+Those applicants that do not have a high school diploma or a G.E.D. will be eligible for admittance as an Ability-To-Benefit (ATB) students upon passing the Wonderlic Basic Skills test- ability to benefit test with a minimum score of 200.
 Students admitted as Ability-To-Benefit do not qualify for federal student aid.
 California Career School requires documentation from students in foreign countries to be translated and certified to be equivalent to a U.S. high school diploma.
 Additionally, the applicant must receive the recommendation of the admissions representative to confirm that the prospective student has the proper attitude to be a successful student and an employable graduate.
 Please see the appropriate school catalog program listing for any additional entrance requirements which may be required for a specific program.